fukaraadam-workspace/chrome-extension-nextjs-template/README.md

   - extenion-specific: chrome extension specific files e.g. worker scripts and manifest.json.
   - extension-test-app: NextJS app to test extension related features.
   - utility-scripts: Utility scripts to be used manually.

+## ToDos

+Additional todos will be specified inside project with \<ToDo> tag.
+\<Warning> tags should be handled carefully.
+Implies a bug or security issue.